What is a pest plant?

 Some weeds are difficult to eradicate because new plants can grow from any piece of the plant that is broken off.
 The most successful weeds use a combination of different methods to spread into new areas.

-Weeds on land
+Weeds on farms

 Weeds in water